Ousso11/Ousso11.github.io/_research_projects/2_dlab.md

 ---
 title: "Prompting Beyond Retrieval with GRAD: A Generative Retrieval-Aligned Demonstrator for Robust Few-Shot Reasoning"
 excerpt: "This project was conducted at [DLab, EPFL](https://dlab.epfl.ch).
 We propose **GRAD**: a generative, retrieval-free demonstration generator for LLMs.
 GRAD tailors concise, input-specific prompts to improve multi-step reasoning under strict token limits.
-Unlike RAG, GRAD requires no external retrieval and adapts across diverse STEM domains.
+Unlike RAG, GRAD requires no external retrieval and adapts across out of distribution (OOD) domains.
 Trained only on math data, it generalizes to OOD tasks in physics, chemistry, and CS.
 It enables scalable, low-cost few-shot learning in resource-constrained settings.

 This work has been submitted to **EMNLP 2025**.
 The code repository will be made public upon acceptance."
 collection: research_projects